 Tip 3: Ask for help

 Finally, do not hesitate to ask for advice.
 A good sommelier should be able to suggest a wine within your price range to go with the food that you are ordering.
+They’ll be there to assist you with their restaurant wine list.

 What is important is that you should enjoy your meal.
 Do not let fear of making a mistake prevent you from achieving this.